ChieftainY2k/raspberrypi-video-streamer/README.md

 This project is inspired and based on the alexellis/raspberrypi-youtube-streaming code and docker image.

+The app was tested against Raspberry Pi A and Raspberry Pi 2

 * Get Raspberry PI
 * Install Jessie image and configure it so that it can connect to the internet
 * Make sure camera module is enabled